13burn/BardoEspinosa/README.md

 # BardoEspinosa
-New personal website with some jquery and bootstrap, i hope you like it
+New personal website with some jquery and bootstrap, I hope you like it